-06 Apr Scots American connections on Tartan Day
+06 Apr Scots American links on Tartan Day

 Today’s event was to be particularly poignant as this is the 700th anniversary of the signing of the Declaration of Arbroath.

-Signed by 51 Scottish nobles, it is a letter to the Pope of the day asking him to recognise Scotland’s independence and acknowledge Robert the Bruce as the country’s lawful king.
+Signed by 51 Scottish nobles, it is a letter to the Pope of the day asking him to recognise Scotland’s independence.
+Also acknowledging Robert the Bruce as the country’s lawful king.
 You can read a lot more about it here.

-The significance of the document has been the subject of much academic discussion and we will leave any conclusions to more learned scribblers.
+The significance of the document has been the subject of much academic discussion.
+We will leave any conclusions to more learned scribblers.

 However, you don’t need to be a historian to recognise that it makes an emotive plea for Scotland to be its own sovereign state:

 ‘As long as but a hundred of us remain alive, never will we on any conditions be brought under English rule.
 It is in truth not for glory, nor riches, nor honours, that we are fighting, but for freedom – for that alone, which no honest man gives up but with life itself’.

 Again, there has been much dispute about this but some think that the US Declaration of Independence drew at least some inspiration from the Arbroath document.